-Any student in the ISU College of Veterinary Medicine upon observing a violation of the Standards of Conduct has the duty and responsibility to report the violation and shall either:
+Any student in the ISU College of Veterinary Medicine upon observing a violation of the Standards of Conduct has the duty and responsibility to either:

 - a.
-Report the alleged violation to a faculty member, the Administrative Coordinator and/or a Board Representative who shall then publicly announce a violation has occurred and if it does not cease a report will be filed with the Board. - b.
+Personally, privately approach the individual who appears to be in violation for a confidential discussion as an attempt to resolve the issue; or - b.
+Report the alleged violation to a faculty member, the Administrative Coordinator and/or a Board Representative who shall then publicly announce a violation has occurred and if it does not cease a report will be filed with the Board; or - c.
 Report the alleged violation in a signed written statement to the Board Chair or Administrative Coordinator within five (5) business days after the discovery of the alleged violation.
 This report should contain the name of the person observed to be in violation of the Standards of Conduct, the time and place of the alleged violation, the nature of the alleged violation and the nature of the evidence available to prove that a violation occurred.
+Anonymous reporting is not acceptable.